ManiYang/ManiCard/README.md

 ## Features

+Card, Board & Workspace

++ A card is a node in the DB with label `Card` and properties `id`, `title`, and `text` (together with other custom labels and properties).
++ A card can be opened in multiple boards.
++ On a board, all relationships between opened cards are shown.
++ The arrow representing a relationship can be adjusted manually by adding/dragging joints on it.
++ Related boards can be contained in a workspace.
++ Associate colors to labels of cards.
+    + Different label-color mappings can be set on different workspaces.

+Groups

++ Cards can be grouped together so that
+    + they move together
+    + if a card ouside the group has relationships of the same type to every of the cards in the group, the relationships are displayed as a bundled arrow to the group's box (this is to reduce visual clutter).
++ Groups (and cards) can also be grouped together.

+Card Properties

++ View, add, and edit properties of the selected card in right sidebar.
++ Set which properties are shown directly in the cards' display boxes, for cards with specific label.

+Query

++ Run (read-only) Cypher query and view the result as JSON objects or markdown table.
++ Save the result of Cypher query to a JSON file.

+View

 + Light & dark theme.
++ Basic markdown preview.
++ High-DPI scaling on Windows.

 ## Build & Run the App

 Qt 5 and Qt Creator are needed to build the app.

-To run the app, you need
+To run the app, you need to

-+ a self-managed Neo4j DB (Neo4j Aura is not supported)
++ install a self-managed Neo4j DB (Neo4j Aura is not supported)
-+ DB setup
++ setup the DB:
     + Create constraints requiring unique value of `id` property for nodes with label `Card`, `CustomDataQuery`, `GroupBox`, `Board`,  and `Workspace`.
     ```cypher
     CREATE CONSTRAINT unique_card_id